mwiens91/fooskill/docs/overview/rating_system.rst

 --------------

-Unlike the `Elo rating system`_, ratings are not calculated game-by-game with the Glicko algorithms.
+Unlike the `Elo rating system`_, ratings are not calculated game-by-game with the Glicko rating systems.
 Instead, games are clustered into "rating periods" that run for fixed amounts of time; then, all games in a rating period are processed simultaneously.

 Rating parameters
 -----------------